Tollmann's bolide hypothesis

 Tollmann's bolide hypothesis is a hypothesis presented by Austrian palaeontologist Edith Kristan-Tollmann and geologist Alexander Tollmann in 1994.
-The hypothesis postulates that one or several bolides (asteroids or comets) struck the Earth around 7640 ± 200 years BCe, with a much smaller one approximately 3150 ± 200 BCE.
+The hypothesis postulates that one or several bolides (asteroids or comets) struck the Earth around 7640 ± 200 years BCE, and a much smaller one approximately 3150 ± 200 BCE.
 The hypothesis tries to explain early Holocene extinctions and possibly legends of the Universal Deluge.